mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 The parent shows an evolution of problems solving knowledge through their independent work.

-The child shows their personal knowledge of game design patterns in end of course evaluation.
+The child shows their personal knowledge of game design patterns in the end of course evaluation.
 She responded to the question What if - What would you like to see next time?
 What would you add? with the comment.
 "Th: I'd add a health bar and lots more levels and keep on changing the characters and background."